 December 2015 - The KD group in Japan just published a study on exercises that they found can improve swallowing in KD patients.
 The paper can be found here.
 These exercises are quite straightforward and can be done anywhere one can lie down.
-A pdf of the exercises can be found here.
-The exercises are done 3 times a day, every day.

 September 29, 2015 - NORD Issues Statement Applauding the Approval of Ensuring Access to Clinical Trials Act.
 To read the article, click here.